Enjoy fish cheaply with these easy, healthy tuna patties.

 - Heat oil in a frying pan to moderately high heat and cook rissoles until golden.
 Drain on paper towel.

-- Serve with salad or vegetables and a nice mayonnaise or aioli.
+- Serve salad or vegetables and mayonnaise or aioli.

 - Use brown rice rather than white for extra fibre.
 The brown rice will need longer to cook.

-- Instead of rice, try mash potato or mash sweet potato – about two medium spuds, or three small ones.
+- Instead of rice, try mash potato or mash sweet potato - about three small potatoes or one medium sweet potato.

 - Substitute salmon for the tuna or some gently steamed white fish.

-- For a more lemony flavour, add more juice or grate some of the lemon rind into the mix.
+- For a more lemony flavour, add more juice or grate some lemon rind into the mix.

 - Add other types of vegetables such as corn kernels to the mix to bulk it up and make it go further.

-- For an adult flavour, add some chopped capers and serve with a garlic aioli.
+- For an adult flavour, add some chopped capers and serve with garlic aioli.

 Looking for more tuna recipes?
 Why not try: